 You will ride through landscapes of some of France’s richest architectural land, You will pass near picturesque farms, rolling meadows, ancient villages, churches and castles.
 Much of the area has not changed significantly for the last several hundred years …

 NOTE: the level of riding for this ride is for an experienced rider who has mastered all 4 gaits (walk, posting trot (posting is mandatory), canter/gallop in a forward seat on varied terrain and in open spaces.
 You must be able to control the speed and direction of your horse without being rough on their mouth or back.
 There are many long trots and canters, so you need to be physically fit.
+You must also be able to mount unaided.
 If, on the first day of the ride, the guide does not feel you have adequately met these guidelines, you will not be able to continue by horseback but may travel with the support vehicle.
+A 300 euro fee will be charged for transporting your horse back to the farm.
 No refunds will be issued in the event you are not able to ride to these guidelines.

 - 7 nights accommodation